Abraval/bamazon/README.md

 ![Image description](img/customer_3.png)

-* If you would like to make another purchase, press _N_ and you will be promted to the screen _Available goods_ with an updated inventory.
+> - If you would like to make another purchase, press _Y_ and you will be promted to the screen _Available goods_ with an updated inventory.

-*If you would like to exit, press _N_
+> - If you would like to exit, press _N_

 ### TO USE _MANAGER VIEW_ APPILCATION:

-* Open the terminal in your root derictory.
+> - Open the terminal in your root derictory.
 Once there, run this command:

 ```sh
 $ node bamazonManager.js
 ```
-You will be prompted to this screen:
+> - You will be prompted to this screen:

 ![Image description](img/manager_1.png)

-*Once there, pick what would you like to do
+> - Once there, pick what would you like to do

 > if you selected _View Products For Sale_, you will see the current store inventory: